Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 → seal_event_id: "evt_xyz789..."When process proof matters

-Individual event proofs answer "did this happen?"
-A trace answers "here is everything that happened during this entire process, in order, cryptographically proven."
+Individual proofs answer "did this happen?"
+A trace answers "here is every event, document, and AI attestation from this entire process, in order, cryptographically proven."

 A vendor claims the onboarding process was incomplete or steps were skipped.